 A practical example shows how powerful this approach can be.

-A founder stress-tested her product idea by asking an AI system to critique it from the perspective of a busy professional who had already tried multiple productivity apps.
+A founder stress-tested a product idea by asking an AI system to critique it from the perspective of a busy professional who had already tried multiple productivity apps.

 The system surfaced a potential weakness: many users abandon productivity apps because the setup process takes too long.

-That insight led her to revisit the onboarding experience.
-She simplified the initial setup to a single question and generated a starter workflow automatically.
+That insight prompted a redesign of the onboarding experience.
+The initial setup was reduced to a single question, with a starter workflow generated automatically.

 By the time the product launched, one of the most common sources of user friction had already been addressed.